MyDogsEd/danii-lexical-analyzer/README.md

-# danii-lexical-analyzer
+# sol-lexical-analyzer
-A Discord bot to perform lexical analysis on danii's keyboard-smashes
+A Discord bot to perform lexical analysis on sol's keyboard-smashes

 ## Running
 In the main directory of the project, create the `execution`